ansyun/dpdk-ans/README.md

 -------
 BSD LICENSE, you may use netdp freely.

-For free support, please use netdp team mail list at zimeiw@163.com.
+For free support, please use netdp team mail list at zimeiw@163.com. or QQ group:86883521